 - Students are entitled to the guarantees of the Fourth Amendment of the U.S. Constitution, and they are subject to reasonable searches and seizures. - + Students have the responsibility not to carry on their person or to have on school property or at school-sponsored events such items as drugs, weapons, alcohol, or other contraband materials in violation of school policy or state law. - School officials are empowered to conduct reasonable searches of students and school property when there is reasonable cause to believe that students may be in possession of drugs, weapons, alcohol, or other materials ("contraband") in violation of school policy or state law.
 Students who bring contraband onto school grounds may be searched in order to secure the school environment so learning can take place and to protect other students from any potentially harmful effects stemming from the contraband.
-School property such as lockers and desks shall remain under the control of school officials and shall be subject to search. - Students do not have a reasonable expectation of privacy in the use of school lockers or school desks. - The administration may utilize dogs and metal detectors as provided by HISD policies and applicable laws.
+School property such as lockers, desks, computers and electronic devices shall remain under the control of school officials and shall be subject to search. - Students do not have a reasonable expectation of privacy in the use of school lockers, school desks, school computers, district-provided electronic devices and HISD email accounts.
+HISD computers, electronic devices and email accounts are subject to random inspection to insure compliance with acceptable-use policies and compliance with network security procedures. - The administration may utilize dogs and metal detectors as provided by HISD policies and applicable laws.
 Metal detectors and trained dogs may be used at random locations and times by HISD personnel as determined by HISD administrative and law-enforcement personnel.